v12technology/fluxtion/docs/sections/helloworld_imperative.md

 public record Event_B(double value) {}
 {% endhighlight %}

-# Building the EventProcessor and processing events
+## Building an EventProcessor containing user classes

-The process for building an event processor with Fluxtion are quite simple:
+The process for building an event processor AOT with Fluxtion are quite simple:

 - Create user classes with business logic
 - Annotate callback methods